-If you’re using your Dob for outreach, you’ll want something portable but at the same time with as much aperture as possible – GoTo or digital setting circle assistance also helps as you’ll save time locating targets.
-If you’re using it with your kids, portability may not be as much of a consideration but the “wow” factor of the image, as well as your kids’ attention span, will dictate a lot about your choice of the telescope.
+If you’re using your Dob for outreach, you’ll want something portable but at the same time with as much aperture as possible – GoTo or digital setting circle assistance also helps, as you’ll save time locating targets.
+If you’re using it with your kids, portability may not be as much of a consideration, but the “wow” factor of the image, as well as your kids’ attention span, will dictate a lot of your choice of telescope.

 If you’re buying a telescope for a child or teenager, I wouldn’t recommend going above 8 inches in aperture – collimation will be too difficult, and it’ll be too heavy for them to set up and use on their own.